fl2ma/docs-csv-importer/docs/errors/token_errors.md

 ## Could not resolve host

 The CSV importer can't find the host where your Firefly III instance is running.
+This is often the problem when using Docker and the devices can't reach eachother.

 ## Your Firefly III version X is below the minimum required version Y